 - When you are moving

-Costs are determined by:
+International Shipping costs are determined by:

-- the volume of goods you wish to ship overseas
+- the volume of goods you wish to ship overseas (don't know your volume? check out our shipping volume calculator)

 - the type of goods you wish to move (is there lots of packing involved?
 Does something need special protection?
 Is something going to be hard to get out of the house?)